 Germany and India - Celebrating 60 Years of Diplomatic Relations

 Bilateral relations between Germany and India are based on a sound foundation of mutual respect, understanding and support.
-A recent highlight of these bilateral relations has been the 2nd round of Indo-German Intergovernmental Consultations for which Prime Minister Manmohan Singh and several of his cabinett ministers travelled to Berlin in April 2013.
+A recent highlight of these bilateral relations has been the 2nd round of Indo-German Intergovernmental Consultations for which then Prime Minister Manmohan Singh and several of his cabinett ministers travelled to Berlin in April 2013.

 Before that 2011 was a year of special significance as we celebrated 60 years of the establishment of diplomatic relations with India.